damaredayo/gopherlink/README.md

 <div align="center">

-### Gopherlink is a Audio Streaming application/framework designed for ease of use and performance.
+### Gopherlink is a Audio Streaming application/framework for Discord designed for ease of use and performance.
 </div>

 #